Pearl Coast Zoological Gardens: Financial difficulties

 When asked by the Broome Advertiser what possible future developments could be planned for the zoo land, Chapman replied that no decisions had yet been made.

 Closure of zoo

-The 1989 Australian pilots' dispute, which lasted six months (and severely disrupted domestic travel and tourism within Australia) was largely blamed as being a contributing factor in the zoo's demise.
+The 1989 Australian pilots' dispute, which lasted six months (and severely disrupted domestic travel and tourism within Australia), was largely blamed as being a contributing factor in the zoo's demise.

 UK-based newspaper The Telegraph noted that McAlpine's Australian tourism venture as a whole, in which he had invested £250 million, collapsed as a result, costing him much of his personal fortune.
-He was also forced to sell his Cable Beach Club Resort in the mid-1990s.
+He was also forced to sell his Cable Beach Club Resort in the mid-1990s, which co-owners the Western Australian Development Corporation (WADC) had already pulled out of by February 1991, and by February 1992 was noted as losing $1.5 million per year.
+A mid-1990s source notes that McAlpine sold the Cable Beach Club Resort in 1995 to American property developer G. Ware Travelstead.

-Many of the animals were sold on to private buyers.
-Australian businessman Warren Anderson bought 170 exotic animals for $1.5 million (according to an article published in the Sunday Territorian in September 1991).

-In December 1992, McAlpine's attorney Russell Chapman explained how "a several months' long operation" had been carried out earlier that year when all of the larger animals from the zoo had been transported to Warren Anderson's large Tipperary Station in the Northern Territory.
-This action had come about "as the result of escalating costs of keeping the animals, especially in the face of dwindling tourists numbers to the town (of Broome)."

-Anderson was assembling a personal collection of exotic Asian and African animals, and his purchase put him in possession of "the largest privately owned mammal collection outside of Australia's major cities".
-Some of the animals later escaped.